rogerbest40/OctoUpdater/README.md

 Fixed DPI scaling issues that would cut out some options for users with dpi enabled.

-fixed GH rate limiting by added in settings window a place for users to add their own GH token
+fixed GH rate limiting by added in settings window a place for users to add their own GH token.
+Open the settings and add your github PAT key there if you use lots of addons.

 # Octo Updater